-[Just a quick - and excited! - note to say that I've been nominated for Best Food Blog in the Cosmopolitan Blog Awards 2012!
-If you like this blog, I would be so grateful if you could click here to vote for me - it'll take only a second.
-Thanks so much!]
+[Just a quick - and excited! - note to say that I've been nominated for Best Food Blog in the Cosmopolitan Blog Awards 2012!]

 I'm pretty sure that there has never been an occasion over the last three years when I haven't had at least one punnet of blueberries either in my fridge or freezer.
 I would hoard them obsessively during my time at Oxford, where they could regularly be found at the Wednesday market priced at a mere pound.
 Given that I've seen punnets fetching up to £4.49 in Marks & Spencer, this was a pretty bargainous find.
 (Luckily I have a mother who insists on blueberries with her morning muesli, so we now have a constant supply in the fridge, which I don't have to pay for - win).
 I'd stash them away for a later date, a date which actually rarely happened to be much later, because the uses for blueberries in my kitchen are numerous.